 On May 9, 1960, the FDA approved the first oral contraceptive.
 It’s hard to imagine, but shortly before that, contraception was illegal to distribute through the mail, much less a clinic.
 Today, there is a birth control method available for most women.
 There have been a lot of changes to birth control in the last sixty years.
 However, some of the most significant changes have been related to the impact on women’s lives.
+Read how birth control has changed lives.

 Women In Control